Rishpraveen/photobooth/README.md

 ---

-**Disclaimer**: This application is for entertainment purposes only.
-The AI-generated compliments are meant to be uplifting and positive, not scientific assessments.
+**⚠️ Disclaimer**: This application is a lighthearted prank designed for entertainment and confidence-boosting purposes only.

+**Important Notes**:
+- **No Vision Analysis**: This app does NOT use any computer vision or ML models to analyze your appearance or facial features
+- **AI-Generated Text Only**: The compliments are generated by Google's Gemini text model based on creative prompts, not actual image analysis
+- **Pure Entertainment**: The "rarity" stamps and "technical metrics" are randomly generated for fun and gamification
+- **Confidence Booster**: The goal is to make everyone feel good about themselves through positive, uplifting messages
+- **Not Scientific**: These are NOT scientific assessments of beauty, attractiveness, or any personal attributes

+The face detection overlay is purely decorative and does not influence the AI-generated compliments.
+Everyone receives genuinely kind, randomly varied compliments designed to brighten their day! 🌟